zappascout/devil_notes-sources/docs/notes_19_devil.md

-emissions and global heating from the late 1960s on==: the English engineer Guy Stewart Callendar began to publish evidence of a link in 1938, but thought the resultant warming would be beneficial.
+emissions and global heating from the late 1960s on==: the English engineer Guy Stewart Callendar began to publish evidence of a link in 1938, but thought the resultant warming would be beneficial (as an Englishman might.)
 From the late 1950s scientists began to model and monitor the effects of warming, leading to the first serious public warnings from the late 1960s.
 Politicians and the public engaged en masse from the late 1980s.